tascott/Flash--GA-Project_3/README.md

 ###What were the enjoyable bits and where was the struggle?

-1.Working as a group was both good and challenging.
+- Working as a group was both good and challenging.
 A problem halved is a problem solved, but github had its own challenges.
- 2.Google maps left some interesting challenges and conversations, but was achieved.
+-  Google maps left some interesting challenges and conversations, but was achieved.
- 3. Authentication became more interesting when realising we didnt need two authorisations but only one, having built both.
+-  Authentication became more interesting when realising we didnt need two authorisations but only one, having built both.
-4. Linking buyer and seller via a token proved challenging
+- Linking buyer and seller via a token proved challenging

 ### What would we add in FLASH 2.0 ?

-1. Buyer location and moving time frames
+-  Buyer location and moving time frames
 Chat function between buyer and seller
-2. Payment method directly online.
+- Payment method directly online.
-3. Bidding auction on tickets
+- Bidding auction on tickets
-4. Profile pictures
+- Profile pictures
-5. Imagery on tickets scanned into the app
+- Imagery on tickets scanned into the app